andrewchambers/bupstash/doc/man/bupstash-put.1.md

   in the bupstash repository.
 Only create the entry if the command exited with a successful status code.

+* --exclude PATTERN:
+  Add an exclusion glob pattern to filter entries from the resulting tarball.
+  The glob is matched against the absolute path of the directory entry.
+  This option may be passed multiple times, and is ignored if WHAT is not a directory.

 * --send-log PATH:
   Path to the send log file, defaults to one of the following, in order, provided the appropriate environment variables are set, `$BUPSTASH_SEND_LOG`,